Ankr-network/ankr-docs/docs/Earn/liquid-staking/dot/dot-liquid-staking-mechanics.md

 When unstaking, the user pays no fees.

-The users must also count in the cost for outgoing transactions.
+The user must also count in the cost for outgoing transactions.

 ## Rewards